-Interview With the Author
+Interview with the Author

-Truth.
+Nathan J. Fink: Truth.
 More precisely, the capacity for emotional truth freed from the confines of the substantiated.
-Of course a writer friend of mine couldn’t disagree more.
+A writer friend of mine disagrees with me on this.
 For him, verity determines effect, value.
 Much like a boot maker, the writer fashions reportage from the last of what has happened, stitching along an event’s edge.
 For me, however, value is something altogether different.
 It is experiential.
 I want to read and write stories that resonate emotionally, invented or not.
-It’s what I admire about this genre in particular, how it can needle everyday life, dismantle, rearrange, augment, condense, and then present it in such a way that illuminates sometimes new, sometimes old avenues of the human experience.
-Yes, there is much to love about fiction: character, voice, structure, language; in fact, I view all genres, academic or otherwise, as variation of story, but the importance of short fiction lies in it ability to make the unknown known, or at the very least considered.
+It’s what I particularly admire about short fiction, how it can needle everyday life, dismantle, rearrange, augment, condense, and then present it in such a way that illuminates sometimes new, sometimes old avenues of human experience.
+There is much to love about fiction—character, voice, structure, language—but the importance of short fiction lies in its ability to make the unknown known, or at the very least considered.
 The good stuff forces us to feel.
-And that is as real anything I know.
+And that is as real as anything I know.

 CA: What does fiction reveal about social worlds?

-As readers we are scolded for psychoanalyzing authors—at least I was—and I’m not suggesting we do that now, but fiction is germane to paradigms, and they, these authors, exist in certain cultures, social strata, etc. Literature cannot help but demonstrate collective consciousness.
+As readers we are scolded for psychoanalyzing authors—at least I was—and I’m not suggesting we do that now, but fiction is germane to paradigms, and authors exist in certain cultures, social strata, and so on.
+Literature cannot help but demonstrate collective consciousness.
 It is the reason why stories written in times of war differ from those written in times of peace.
 Financial distress, as opposed to affluence.
-Subject, characters, structural components reflect at the very least a modicum of cultural norms, if not mouthfuls.
-More than anything, however, I want to be the boy that scooped up every last frog and quit the school for a pond near by, but I’d lying if I said I did.
+Subjects, characters, structural components reflect at the very least a modicum of culture, if not a mouthful.
+I want to be the boy that scooped up every last frog and quit the school for a pond nearby, but I’d lying if I said I was.
 Anyway, I think that was E.T.

-CA: Your story “The Big Light” takes a very visual, action-oriented approach while simultaneously distorting time so that the reader experiences a moment in slow motion and from several emotional angles.
+CA: Your story “The Big Light” takes a very visual, action-oriented approach, while simultaneously distorting time so that the reader experiences a moment in slow motion and from several emotional angles.
 Can you talk about the relationship of your writing to image and action?